Introduction to the Brain

 |The occipital sinus||The smallest sinus that is attached to the margin of the falx cerebelli and drains into the transverse sinuses.|

 |The cavernous sinus||Lies on the lateral side of the Sella turcica and in close relation to various structures in the region such as crania nerves and arteries.
 It is of great medical importance due to various anastomosis that lead to the introduction of infection in the vein.
 Some important sources of infection include emissary veins from the pterygoid plexus of veins that drain into the sinus and ophthalmic veins from the exposed eye.|

 This is the middle avascular membrane that is found in close relation to the dura.
-It has projections that run into the pia matter.
+It has projections that run into the pia mater.

 It is a delicate membrane that is found in close association with the brain and nerves exiting from the brain.
 It enters the various groves and fissures of the brain, unlike other membranes.

-The folds of dura matter and the ability of the pia matter to enter various groves and fissures of the brain leads to the creation of various spaces within the membranous coverings of the brain.
+The folds of dura mater and the ability of the pia mater to enter various groves and fissures of the brain lead to the creation of various spaces within the membranous coverings of the brain.

 The extradural space: Which is a potential space located between the dura and its tight adherence to the bones.
 Pathologically fluid, blood or other foreign bodies may accumulate in this space.

-The subarachnoid space: It is a space dura matter and arachnoid matter, and between the pia matter and the overlying arachnoid matter.
+The subarachnoid space: It is a space dura mater and arachnoid mater, and between the pia mater and the overlying arachnoid mater.
 It normally contains cerebrospinal fluid.
 The various cavities enlarge to form cisterns that accumulate cerebrospinal fluid.